bfung22/Playlist-Creator/README.md

 It contains the following features:
 * Spotify Authentication — user logs into Spotify and follows the authentication setup.
 * Searchbar — user types a song name, artist, album, or podcast into the search bar.
-When user clicks on the “Search” button, the web app takes the query from user input and generates search results onto the “Search Results” list.
+When user clicks on the “Search” button, the web app takes the query from user input and generates search results onto the “Search Results” list container.
 * Add Song — from the search results list, user can add a track by clicking on the “+” button which will populate the “Playlist” container.
 * Within the Playlist Track container, user can
     * Rename title — as such, user inputs the name of their playlist.
 The default name is “My Playlist”